scenerystack/community/docs/reference/api/scenery/HighlightFromNode.md

 # HighlightFromNode

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery/blob/main/js/accessibility/HighlightFromNode.ts](https://github.com/phetsims/scenery/blob/main/js/accessibility/HighlightFromNode.ts) for the most up-to-date information.

 ## Overview

 A HighlightPath subtype that is based around a Node.
 The focusHighlight is constructed based on the bounds of